 CSL has research facilities in the School of Computer Science at the University of Guelph, in Guelph, Ontario, Canada, and in the Department of Systems Design Engineering at the University of Waterloo in Waterloo, Ontario, Canada.
-CSL is also affiliated with the University of Waterloo's Games Institute and the SSHRC IMMERSe research network, and the NSERC SWaGUR CREATE academic training program.
+CSL is also affiliated with the University of Waterloo's Games Institute, the SSHRC IMMERSe research network, and the NSERC SWaGUR CREATE academic training program.

 CSL is a former member of the NSERC SurfNet and the LEIF Canada-EU Surface Computing Canada-European Exchange programs.